 If you’ve just got hold of a belt and disc sander you won’t know how you got by without one before.
 These versatile machines can be used to create smooth curves or surfaces as flat as glass.
 If you’re looking for the best belt and disc sander for your needs, read on.

 Benchtop belt and disc sanders require high-powered motors to turn the sanding belts and discs fast enough for the quick and efficient removal of surplus material.

-Some disc and belt sanders have an induction motor.
+Some belt and disc sanders have an induction motor.
 These have a rugged construction, are reliable and require minimal maintenance.
 It’s important to strike the right balance between power and portability if space is at a premium in your workshop.

-Benchtop disc and belt sanders like the Clarke Woodwork Belt and Disc Sander often have a cast iron base that keeps them stable in use.
-Some belt disc sanders can be screwed to a workbench for extra stability.
+Benchtop belt and disc sanders often have a cast iron base that keeps them stable during use.
+Some belt and disc sanders can be screwed to a workbench for extra stability.
 Most bench-mounted woodworking tools need to be heavy and solid to keep vibrations down to a minimum.

 Bench belt sanders feature a dust extraction port that can be used with your workshop dust extraction system.
 Check that the bench sander you choose has the right size port for your system or that adaptors are available.

-You should always wear a dust mask and safety glasses when using a belt and disc sander as they can eject a lot of dust and debris.
+You should always wear a dust mask and safety glasses when using a belt and disc sander as these machines can eject a lot of dust and debris.
 If you’re planning on doing a lot of sanding, make sure you take frequent breaks to reduce your exposure to vibrations.